obaoba0808/lighthouse-1/docs/releasing.md

 # Update that silly string that sets the version number for metrics.

 # Test things out locally, if happy, deploy to canary and see how the graphs react.
+20 minutes should be enough time.

 # Do the stuff in "Test LR changes in Canary".
 # https://g3doc.corp.google.com/chrome/headless/lightrider/README.md?cl=head#test-lr-changes-in-canary